Diospyros mespiliformis

 Name derivation: Diospyros (Dios – divine; pyros – pear – referring to the flavour of some fruits). mespiliformis – like Mespilus germanica (the common medlar) fruit in the Rose family – found in SW Asia.
 Another possibility: mespiliformis “half bullet” referring to the shape of the fruit.
 Either may be valid.

-Worldwide there are in excess of 700 species in the genus Diospyros.
+Worldwide there are more than 700 species in the genus Diospyros.
 These species are tropical and subtropical and usually dioecious (unisexual floral structures with male and female parts are on separate plants).
 In southern Africa, there are about 20 species in the genus.
 The valued timber trees are called Ebony trees.
 These produce dense, hard and dark timber.
 Trees valued for their fruit are known as persimmon trees and none of these is indigenous.
 Diospyros plants are tropical (most) or subtropical, usually dioecious (unisexual floral structures with male and female parts are on separate plants).

 Conservation: National Status: L C. (Least Concern).
-2005 Assessors: (W. Foden and L. Potter).
+Assessors: Raimondo et al. (2009).

 Tree